 - 1. The smaller of: - a.
-The sum of the ATNOL carrybacks and carryforwards to the tax year attributable to net operating losses other than qualified Gulf Opportunity Zone losses, or - b.
-Ninety percent of AMTI for the tax year (figured without regard to the ATNOLD, as discussed earlier, and the domestic production activities deduction under section 199) plus - 2.
-The smaller of: - a.
-The sum of the ATNOL carrybacks and carryforwards to the tax year attributable to qualified Gulf Opportunity Zone losses, or - b.
+The sum of the ATNOL carrybacks and carryforwards to the tax year attributable to net operating losses other than qualified disaster losses. qualified Gulf Opportunity Zone losses, qualified recovery assistance losses, qualified disaster recovery assistance losses, and applicable 2008 and 2009 NOLs for which the corporation made the election under section 172(b)(1)(H); - b.
+Ninety percent of AMTI for the tax year (figured without regard to the ATNOLD, as discussed earlier, and the domestic production activities deduction under section 199) plus - The smaller of: - The sum of the ATNOL carrybacks and carryforwards to the tax year attributable to qualified disaster losses, qualified Gulf Opportunity Zone losses, qualified recovery assistance losses, qualified disaster recovery assistance losses, and applicable 2008 and 2009 NOLs for which the corporation made the election under section 172(b)(1)(H); or - b.
 100% of AMTI for the tax year (figured without regard to the ATNOLD, as discussed earlier, and the domestic production activities deduction under section 199) reduced by the amount determined under 1, above.